Caga Tio Nadal Montjuic Barcelona view

 Nau Bostik is a cultural venue near Sagrera.

-Their “Happy Market” – as they call it – lasts 2 days, normally during the last week-end before Christmas.
-But it may vary so check out their website to be sure of the dates!
+Their market normally takes place the last week-end before Christmas.
+But it may vary so check out their website to be sure of the dates if you come in the future.

 Be ready for a fun event with live music, food trucks, and activities for kids.
 You will also find decoration, vintage, and hand-made stuff.
 Sustainability is also at the core of their soul.
 If you want something with a more original, avant-garde style, then this is the place to go to!